 Begins with an introduction to the Korean writing system (Hangul) and focuses on building communicative competence in modern Korean in the four language modalities (listening, speaking, reading, writing).
 Provides a foundation for later work in spoken and written Korean.
-Five classroom hours per week.
-No prerequisite.
+Six classroom hours per week.
 Enrollment limited to 18.
-This is the first half of a year-long course whose first semester grade is normally a temporary one.
-Neither semester may be elected independently without special written permission.
-The final grade submitted at the end of the course work in KREA 0200 covers the entire year and is recorded as the final grade for KREA 0100.
+This is the second half of a year-long course.
+Students must have taken KREA 0100 to receive credit for this course.
+The final grade for this course will become the final grade for KREA 0100.
 If KREA 0100 was taken for credit then this course must be taken for credit; if taken as an audit, this course must also be taken as an audit.
 Exceptions to this policy must be approved by both the academic department and the Committee on Academic Standing.